pnxguide/sys205-heartyfs/README.md

 ## Task #1 - Initialize the Superblock and Bitmap (30 points)
 When initializing the `heartyfs`, the superblock must be initialized.
 All the entries in the root directory must be cleared (i.e., it must have only `.` and `..` entries).
 Moreover, the bitmap must be all `1` at first (to represent that all the blocks are free).

-You need to implement this behavior in the `init.c` file.
-When you compile and run the `init.c` file, you should get the newly created superblock and bitmap on your machine.
+You need to implement this behavior in the `heartyfs_init.c` file.
+When you compile and run the `heartyfs_init.c` file, you should get the newly created superblock and bitmap on your machine.

 **Note that, before running the following commands, you will always need to do the memory mapping of the `/tmp/heartyfs`.
 (This is not necessary in the actual file system.)**

-## Task #2 - `mkdir` (15 points)
+## Task #2 - `heartyfs_mkdir` (15 points)
-You need to create a `mkdir` program to handle the directory creation in `heartyfs`.
-Users must be able to `mkdir` using the following shell command:
+You need to create a `heartyfs_mkdir` program to handle the directory creation in `heartyfs`.
+Users must be able to `heartyfs_mkdir` using the following shell command:

 ```sh
 bin/heartyfs_mkdir /dir1/dir2/dir3/
 ```

-The implementation of `mkdir` must do the following things:
+The implementation of `heartyfs_mkdir` must do the following things:
 - Check whether the `heartyfs` is initialized or not
 - Check whether there is `/dir1/dir2/` in the `heartyfs` or not
   - This means there must be `/` (root directory)